 Amount: 1 serving in the morning and post-workout

-Animal TBI models have demonstrated that nicotinaminde (B3 niacin) yielded beneficial effects including reduced cortical damage, inflammation, and behavioral disruption in animals receiving infusions.
-It would stand to reason that B12, folate, B2 (riboflavin) and B6 would also be crucial, since they are all involved in neurotransmitter synthesis in the brain and controlling inflammation from preventing elevated homocysteine and high nitric oxide levels.
+Animal TBI models have demonstrated that nicotinamide (B3 niacin) yielded beneficial effects including reduced cortical damage, inflammation, and behavioral disruption in animals receiving infusions.
+It would stand to reason that B12, folate, B2 (riboflavin) and B6 would also be crucial since they are all involved in neurotransmitter synthesis in the brain and controlling inflammation from preventing elevated homocysteine and high nitric oxide levels.

 Amount: 1 serving daily